hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Database Access and Cloud Storage/Basic NoSQL Retrieval and Persistence.md

 ### Skipping Documents Returned

-Finally, it's possible to skip documents returned by a cursor.
+It's possible to skip documents returned by a cursor.
 If you wanted to skip the first 10 documents, you could use:

 ```